richardbiely/gaia-ecs/README.md

 w.del<Velocity>(e);
 ```

-Because internally components are just entities with the Component component attached to them, what the code above does can be rewritten also as following:
+This also means the code above could be rewritten as following:

 ```cpp
 // Create Position and Velocity entities